Independent Group of Benalmádena

-Independent Group of Benalmádena (in Spanish: Grupo Independiente de Benalmádena) is a political party in the municipality of Benalmádena, Spain.
-GIB is led by the mayor of the municipality, Enrique Bolín.
+Independent Group of Benalmádena (in Spanish: Grupo Independiente de Benalmádena) is a inactive political party in the municipality of Benalmádena, Spain.

 In the 1999 municipal elections GIB won 5,251 votes (40.93%) and eleven seats in the municipal council.
 It was joined by the sole Independent Liberal Group (GIL) councillor of the municipality, José Luis Fuentes.

-In the 2003 municipal elections GIB got 5,995 votes (41.63%) and won 10 seats in the municipal council.
-It has formed a majority government together with the People's Party (PP).
-There have been discussion on having a joint GIB-PP list for the 2007 elections.
+In the 2003 municipal elections GIB got 5,995 votes (41.63%) and won 10 seats in the municipal council, forming a majority government together with the People's Party (PP).